Alignak-monitoring/alignak/doc/source/13_monitoring/monitoring-a-linux-via-snmp.rst

   * check network interface activities

-Restarting Shinken
+Restarting Alignak
 ===================

-You're done with modifying the Shinken configuration, so you'll need to :ref:`verify your configuration files <runningshinken/verifyconfig>` and :ref:`restart Shinken <runningshinken/startstop>`.
+You're done with modifying the Alignak configuration, so you'll need to :ref:`verify your configuration files <runningalignak/verifyconfig>` and :ref:`restart Alignak <runningalignak/startstop>`.

 If the verification process produces any error messages, fix your configuration file before continuing.
-Make sure that you don't (re)start Shinken until the verification process completes without any errors!
+Make sure that you don't (re)start Alignak until the verification process completes without any errors!